minblock/satcoin/doc/build-freebsd.md

 ======================
 (updated for FreeBSD 12.0)

-This guide describes how to build litecoind and command-line utilities on FreeBSD.
+This guide describes how to build satellitecoind and command-line utilities on FreeBSD.

 This guide does not contain instructions for building the GUI.